btbristow/bookstore-management-api/docs/reference/patch-books.md

 ### Success response

-A successful `PATCH` returns `200 OK` along with the complete book object.
-This includes updated property values.
+A successful `PATCH` returns `200 OK` along with the updated book object.

 ### Error responses